thuchoang90/thuchoang90.github.io/_posts/2020-07-24-sifive-freedom.md

 $ cd freedom/
 $ git checkout keystone-fpga    #commit 76dd152a on 5-Nov-2019

-this will 'submodule update' without download the toolchain again, and also patch the fpga-shells submodule afterward
+This will 'submodule update' without download the toolchain again, and also patch the fpga-shells submodule afterward
 $ . update.sh
 ```